Great Britain Fitness Gurus are up and running.

 - Ensure that children have a minimum of 2 hours of high quality physical activity a week through PE lessons and sport at lunch time, swimming and attending sporting events throughout the year.
 In addition, we offer the opportunity for every year group in Key Stage 1 and 2 to participate in extra-curricular opportunities, such as cross-country, netball and tag-rugby.

-- Succeed in achieving the Bronze Award in the Sainsbury’s School Games Mark.
+- Succeed in achieving the Silver Award in the Sainsbury’s School Games Mark.

 Please note that due to decent Academy conversion, details of previous Sports Premium Grants are not available prior to 2016/2017.
 For further details, please contact Kath Harris in the School Office.